cartierzhou/frank.lovecch.io/thoughts/_posts/2009-02-22-cellphone-word-banks.markdown

 - teneo

 ```
-Part of the name of a town in The Shawkshank Redemption.
+Part of the name of a town in The Shawshank Redemption.
 ```

 - tabby